vita-epfl/CrowdNav/README.md

 ### Policy
 Policy takes state as input and output an action.
 Current available policies:
-* linear: head straight to goal until collision happens or goal is reached
+* potential field(TODO): head straight to goal until collision happens or goal is reached
-* orca: compute collision-free velocity under the assumption each agent will take half responsibility
+* ORCA: compute collision-free velocity under the assumption each agent will take half responsibility
-* value network: learn a value network to predict the value of a state and during inference, the action with maximum one step lookahead value will be chosen.
+* CADRL: learn a value network to predict the value of a state and during inference, the action with maximum one step lookahead value will be chosen.
+* SRL: do social pooling for surrounding pedestrians and use that as state representation

 ### State
 There are multiple definition of states in different cases.
 The state of an agent representing all